Stuart Rigold

-Stuart Eborall Rigold FSA FRHistS FRSA (8 December 1919 – 5 July 1980) was a British photographer and archaeologist, who served as president of the British Numismatic Society between 1971 to 1975 and principal inspector of England for the Inspectorate of Ancient Monuments between 1976 to 1978.
+Stuart Eborall Rigold FSA FRHistS FRSA (8 December 1919 – 5 July 1980) was a British photographer and archaeologist, who served as president of the British Numismatic Society between 1971 and 1975 and principal inspector of England for the Inspectorate of Ancient Monuments between 1976 and 1978.
 He had a keen personal interest in medieval architecture on which he studied and wrote extensively, and was a pioneer of the scholarship of timber framing.

 Early life and education

 The Rigold family came originally from either Germany or Austria, the surname thought to be a likely variant of Reginald, and is also found as Rigault, Rigauld and Rigaud.
 His father was a mining engineer, and Stuart took his middle name, Eborall from his mother's maiden name.
 Stuart was reportedly proud of his initials S.E.R. due to his great-grandfather having been the general manager of the South Eastern Railway.

 Stuart grew up close to Rolvenden in Kent, to which he remained particularly attached.
 As a student at Sutton Valence he stuttered which he managed in later life.

 In 1936, at the age of 17, Stuart went up to the University of St Andrews to read geology together with English, French and classics.
 This was, however, to be cut short by the outbreak of war.
 Following service at Bletchley Park, working with the Enigma outfit and becoming a warrant officer II, he went up to St. Peter's Hall, Oxford to read Greats, matriculating in 1946.